acatl/grunt-by-module/README.md

 Two main benefits:

-* **Plugin configuration** is placed on a per file(module) basis, where you describe whats the name of the plugin, and its default options that you want.
+* **Plugin configuration**  is placed on a per file(module) basis, where you describe the name of the plugin, and its default options that you want.
 * **Tasks** may be broken down into separate files (modules), so you can have on each one only the tasks that correspond to certain task you want to do.

 ### Uh?